 Nobody becomes an addicted to a substance by choice.
 They get there, because:

 - They are not aware of the real dangers.

 - They are dissatisfied/unhappy with their environment.

 - They are influenced by their peers / family / partners.

 - They believe they will be able to stop if it becomes a problem.

-- They have emotional disorders – drugs help them feel better, albeit temporarily.
+- They have emotional disorders – substances help them feel better, albeit temporarily.

 - The first encounter is pleasant, so they continue.

 - It becomes more than just a “social thing” – they start using it when alone.

 - Tolerance develops – they have to take more to get the same effect.